jupyter-book/jupyter-book/docs/start/create-content.md

 ---
-title: Writing in myst markdown
+title: Writing in MyST Markdown
 short_title: Add New Content
 subtitle: Use MyST Markdown to author rich narrative and integrate computation.
 subject: Quickstart Tutorial